Teams pay a heavy cost to move up in the draft and it doesn't always work out.

 - David Boston, WR, Ohio State (1st Round, 1999)

-Outcome: Speaking ill of Leaf has become all too common, if not tired, in the 15 years since he last played, but he absolutely earned his designation as the worst draft bust of all time.
-He did it with poor play, a lousy work ethic and really bad behavior.
+Outcome: Speaking ill of Leaf has become all too common and unnecessary given that he seems to have turned his life around, but he absolutely earned his designation as the worst draft bust of all time.
+He did it with poor play, a lousy work ethic, and really bad behavior.
 Leaf started only 21 games for San Diego during a three-year period in which the Chargers went 14-34 (the team went 8-8 in 1999 when Leaf was sidelined the entire season because of a shoulder injury.).
-Leaf was cut after the 2000 season.
+He was cut after the 2000 season.

 3. Mike Ditka Trades the Saints' Entire Draft to the Redskins for Ricky Williams (1999)

 Did Mike Ditka learn nothing from the Herschel Walker trade?
 It's never a good idea to trade your entire draft for one player.
 But that's just what Iron Mike did when he was the Saints' head coach, sending all six picks in the 1999 draft to move up from No. 12 to No. 5 to pick Texas running back and Heisman Trophy winner Ricky Williams.
 If that wasn't enough, New Orleans had to throw in its first- and third-round picks in the 2000 draft to seal the deal with Washington.

 - Ricky Williams, RB, Texas (1st Round, 1999)

 - Champ Bailey, CB, Georgia (1st Round, 1999)

 - Derek Smith, G, Virginia Tech (5th Round, 1999)